Cloaked9000/frnetlib/README.md

 fr::HttpSocket<fr::SSLSocket> socket(ssl_context); //This is the SSL equivilent for a HTTP socket.

 ```
-As you've probably noticed, everything unencrypted has it's equivilent encrypted counter part, usually just by replacing 'TCP' with 'SSL' and providing an SSLContext object.
+As you've probably noticed, everything unencrypted has it's equivalent encrypted counterpart, usually just by replacing 'TCP' with 'SSL' and providing an SSLContext object.
-fr::SSLContext stores SSL information which needn't be duplicated across each socket and listener, such as the random number generator, and public key list.
+fr::SSLContext stores SSL information which need not be duplicated across each socket and listener, such as the random number generator, and public key list.
 It is *important* to build mbedtls with thread protection enabled, if your program is multithreaded.
 This SSLContext object can then be passed to any SSL sockets or listeners which you may create.

 SSLListener accepts a lot more arguments than its unencrypted counterpart, TcpListener, and it needs the filepaths to your SSL certificates and keys to properly authenticate with clients.